scilons/scilons-eval/README.md

 * Paper Field Classification (from the Microsoft Academic Graph data) for CLS
 * SciCite (Cohan et al., 2019) for CLS

+All datasets are available on the [SciBERT GitHub repository](https://github.com/allenai/scibert/tree/master/data) and can be directly used from there.

 ## Results on SciBERT